SUBMIT A FILM

 Info

-THE CAMERA D’OR is not a specific category; it is an award.
+THE CAMERA D’OR is not a specific category, it is an award.
 However, all selected first feature films compete for the Caméra d’or, awarded to the best first film presented in the Official Selection (Competition, Out of Competition, Un Certain Regard), in the Director’s Fortnight or in the Semaine de la Critique.

 THE SHORT FILM CORNER | RENDEZ-VOUS INDUSTRY – which is a different section from the Competition – is exclusively reserved to short films.
 You can submit films to the SFC | Rendez-vous Industry, professional Forum, by paying an application fee through the Cinéma de Demain website.